Have any questions? +1-800-767-8193 ep@certevia.com

 Illinois School of Professional Psychology, Chicago Campus

-Since 1990 over 500,000 individuals have successfully received their Court Ordered Parenting Course certificates through Certevia Education Programs.
+Hundreds of thousands of parents have successfully received their Court Ordered Parenting Course certificates through Certevia Education Programs.

 Here are unedited random quotes from among our over half million successful students: